Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 ```

 ### Example
-- 5 grid cells, start uniformed
+- 5 Grid cells, start uniformed
 	* Each cell p = 0.2
-- 2 cells contain key point, index 1 & 2
+- 2 Cells contain key point, index 1 & 2
-	* multiply by .6 for key point, otherwise .2
+	* Multiply by .6 for key point, otherwise .2
-	* non-key point p = .04, key point p = .12
+	* Non-key point p = .04, key point p = .12
-	* normalize so sum = 1
+	* Normalize so sum = 1
-		- by dividing each cell by sum
+		- By dividing each cell by sum

 ```
    ╔════════════════════════╗